Professorship and Readership Conferment information 2024

 Q. Is it necessary for applicants to contact Independent External Assessors before nominating them?

-A. No, applicants should not do this.
-The Chair will select three of the nominated Assessors and the Secretary to the Panel will approach them formally on behalf of the Panel.
+A. No, applicants should not do this, the Secretary to the Panel will approach them formally on behalf of the Panel.

 Q. Where do professional bodies fit in?

 A. Involvement in professional bodies might be a way to demonstrate external recognition in a particular field.
 An example could be if an applicant was working for their professional body on developing a new curriculum for their field, the applicant could then show that they had contributed to or led developments in their field.
 In many areas specific Professional Accreditation would also reflect recognition and evidence of esteem.